openharmony/docs/en/application-dev/quick-start/properly-use-state-management-to-develope.md

 # Proper Use of State Management

 Managing state in applications can be a tricky task.
 You may find the UI not refreshed as expected, or the re-renders slowing down your application.
-This topic explores some best practices for managing state, through typical examples and nonexamples.
+This topic explores some best practices for managing state, through typical correct and incorrect usage examples.

 ## Properly Using Attributes